SFF Writing at The NovelryOct 10, 2021

 Are you writing speculative fiction – stories spanning horror, dystopian, fantasy and science fiction?
 Then ensure your first reader is an experienced SFF editor to master your magic and future-proof your science fiction.
 Whether you’re focused on short stories or planning an epic saga, it’s a genre that requires very particular writing skills, and not any old critique group can give you the feedback you need to bring your idea to life and turn it into engaging literature.

 That’s why so many writers choose The Novelry as they work on science fiction and fantasy, or other genres in the speculative umbrella.

-Craig Leyenaar joins The Novelry from Titan Books, the famous publisher of science fiction, fantasy, horror, thriller and speculative fiction including graphic and comic novels.
-He joins us as an editor – and with his amazing SFF (science fiction and fantasy) expertise – as a tutor too.
+Craig Leyenaar has joined The Novelry from Titan Books, the famous publisher of science fiction, fantasy, horror, thriller and speculative fiction including graphic and comic novels.
+He joins us as an editor – and with his amazing SFF (science fiction and fantasy) expertise – as a writer coach too.
 He’s ready to turn your writing dreams into – well – something bigger and better than reality.
 Over to Craig.